 The way we consume content has changed over the years, especially with the arrival of streaming.
-Streaming TV has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels — which includes documentaries.
+Netflix’s arrival in Australia has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels — which includes documentaries.
 Among the most watched of which, are health and lifestyle doco, in particular, has struck a chord with many viewers, but which are the best ones to watch?

 The Best Health & Lifestyle Documentaries on Netflix

 There’s a lot to choose from when it comes to docos that cover health and lifestyle TV shows.
 These topics are so deeply ingrained in our everyday lives — from the food we eat to taking care of our mental health — so there’s certainly a lot that needs to be discussed in the form of eye-opening docos.

 - The Game Changers